The Cambridge Plant & Garden Club will host events in April and May to support native plants

 Saturday, April 13, 2024: City’s Compost Giveaway

-On Saturday, April 22, 9 – 1:00, at the City’s Compost Giveaway, CP&GC members will give away free packets of native wildflower seeds.
-The event is at the main branch of the Cambridge Public Library at Joan Lorentz Park, 449 Broadway, Cambridge.
-The rain date is April 14 at same time and location.
+On Saturday, April 22, 9 – 1:00, at the City’s Compost Giveaway, CP&GC members gave away free packets of native wildflower seeds.
+The event was held at the main branch of the Cambridge Public Library at Joan Lorentz Park, 449 Broadway, Cambridge.
+The rain date was April 14 at same time and location.

 For further information about how to design a native plant garden, re-wild your lawn, and information about where to purchase native plants, many local organizations to can assist.
 These include Grow Native Massachusetts, Wild Ones, and the Massachusetts Department of Ag Resources.
-Link to a helpful map of native plant nurseries and retailers in Massachusetts.
+Here is a link to a helpful map of native plant nurseries and retailers in Massachusetts.

 Saturday, May 13, 2023: CP&GC/CRLS Sustainability Club Native Plant Distribution

-On Saturday, May 13, CP&GC members, in collaboration with CRLS students in the Sustainability Development Club, will distribute over two thousand pre-purchased native one-year old plants.
-These include four species of plants for the sun—Butterfly milkweed, Orange coneflower, Purple coneflower and Foxglove beardtongue.
+On Saturday, May 13, CP&GC members, in collaboration with CRLS students in the Sustainability Development Club, distributed over two thousand pre-purchased native one-year old plants.
+These included four species of plants for the sun—Butterfly milkweed, Orange coneflower, Purple coneflower and Foxglove beardtongue.
 Four for shady areas will include: Eastern Columbine, Downy skullcap, Lady fern and Maiden hair fern.

 April and May Native Garden Planting: CP&GC with CRLS Students will plant at CPL Main Branch